-After graduating with a degree in English Language and Literature from Oxford University, I went on to take my MA, for which I was awarded a Distinction, at Bristol University.
+After graduating with a degree in English Language and Literature from Oxford University in 2006, I went on to take my MA, for which I was awarded a Distinction, at Bristol University.
 I remained at Bristol for my doctoral research, writing a thesis entitled 'Friendship and Community in Last Man Literature, 1806-1833'.
 Between 2012 and 2014, I worked as a Lecturer in English at St Hilda's College, University of Oxford, where I taught various papers covering the period 1660 to the present day.

 In addition to the Romantic 'Last Man' theme, my research interests include wider ideas of apocalypse and dystopia in nineteenth-century English literature; the Gothic; Mary Shelley; H. G. Wells; Lord Byron; Jane Loudon; Victorian depictions of subterranean spaces; and friendship in Romantic literature.

 '"Great safe places down deep": Subterranean Spaces in the Early Novels of H. G. Wells', in Utopias and Dystopias in the Fiction of H. G. Wells and William Morris: Landscape and Space, ed.
 Emelyne Godfrey (Palgrave, 2016), 123-38

 '"No love was left": The Failure of Christianity in Byron's "Darkness"', The Byron Journal, 43.2 (2015), 131-40

 '"The till now unseen object of my mad idolatry": The Presence of Jane Williams in Mary Shelley's The Last Man', Romanticism, 19.1 (2013), 89-99

 'The Last Man and Romantic Archaeology', in Grasmere, 2012, ed.
 Richard Gravil (HEB, 2012), 160-70